10 reasons joint venture property investing could be for you

 Co-investment is a refinement of crowdfunding, where ordinary investors invest alongside professionals such as finance houses, builders and developers.
-Platforms like these are now funding property developments in which the investor can take an equity stake in a residential property development project by buying shares in an SPV.
+Platforms like these now offer property investment opportunities in which the investor can take an equity stake in a residential property development project by buying shares in an SPV.

 Another reason for their popularity is they allow investors to partner with smaller, independent builders on local developments.
 Such builders were a vital component of the UK housing market, but many were forced out by the credit crunch when they could not get funding needed from the banks.